 Through anaerobic digestion, microorganisms break down the dung without oxygen, producing biogas – a mixture of methane and carbon dioxide – as a by-product.

-This biogas can be used as a fuel for heating electricity generation or as a renewable natural gas substitute.
+This biogas can be used as a fuel for heating or electricity generation or as a substitute for renewable natural gas.
 This process can provide a sustainable energy source, reducing greenhouse gas emissions from manure storage and contributing to waste management.

 4) Innovative Uses in Construction and Other Industries

-One example is the creation of fiberboards from manure fibers, which are lightweight, sustainable, and have good insulation properties.
+One example is the creation of fiberboards from manure fibres, which are lightweight, sustainable, and have good insulation properties.

 Additionally, cow manure is being explored as a raw material for making paper and even as a component in biodegradable plastics, demonstrating its versatility and potential in sustainable material development.